iamc/2019-12-16-cfm-ScientificPython/README.rst

 Abstract
 ########

-Introductory track for Scientific Computing with Python based on the `SciPy`_ stack having four parts:
+Introductory lesson for Scientific Computing with Python based on the `SciPy`_ stack having four parts:

 * A short overview to some of the `SciPy`_ ecosystem core packages.

-* A quick start guide to `IPython`_ web based interactive computational environment, i.e. `IPython notebooks`_, which will allow the participants to follow along the rest of the tutorial.
+* A short review to the `Jupyter notebooks`_ web based interactive computational environment.

 * Oier Etxaniz introduction to `NumPy`_ (`tutorial material`_).